Glenn Carano

-Early years
+Early life

 Born in San Pedro, California, Carano's Pop Warner football coach was former NFL quarterback Eddie LeBaron.
 He graduated from Earl Wooster High School in Reno, Nevada, in 1973.
 He received high school All-American honors as a senior.

 Carano accepted a football scholarship from University of Nevada, Las Vegas, where he became a four-year starter at quarterback for the Rebels.
 As a true freshman in 1973 under first-year head coach Ron Meyer, he was named the starter.

 As a sophomore in 1974, Carano helped UNLV achieve a number two ranking in Division II, after they completed their one and only undefeated regular season.
 The Rebels met Delaware in the Grantland Rice Bowl, a national semifinal, but lost 49–11 to finish at 12–1.
-In the backfield with Carano was senior running back Mike Thomas, a fifth round selection in the 1975 NFL Draft and the offensive rookie of the year with the Washington Redskins.
+In the backfield with Carano was senior running back Mike Thomas, a fifth-round selection in the 1975 NFL draft and the offensive rookie of the year with the Washington Redskins.
 He finished with 49 completions out of 106 attempts, 839 passing yards, 11 touchdowns and 12 interceptions.

 As a junior in 1975, he registered 128 completions out of 226 attempts, 2,039 passing yards, 13 touchdowns and 10 interceptions.

 As a senior in 1976 under new head coach Tony Knap, Carano completed 148 of 277 passes for 2,024 yards, 13 touchdowns and 13 interceptions, while leading the Rebels to the Division II Midwest Regional (national quarterfinal) and a number seven national ranking.
 His twin brother Gene was his top receiver in his last season.

 In his college career, Carano completed 337 of 636 passes for 5,095 yards, 37 passing touchdowns and 19 rushing touchdowns, while setting almost all of the school's passing records.

 In 1989, he was inducted into the UNLV Athletics Hall of Fame.
 In 2015, he was inducted into the Southern Nevada Sports Hall of Fame.